 Aaron enjoyed a twelve-year career in professional baseball as an infielder for the Mets, Orioles, Angels, Rockies and the Tampa Bay Rays.
-Shortly after having back surgery in 2003, Aaron took his first Bikram Yoga Class in San Francisco and knew instantly that the Bikram series was exactly what his body needed after years of rigorous play.
+Shortly after having back surgery in 2001, Aaron took his first Bikram Yoga Class in San Francisco and knew instantly that the Bikram series was exactly what his body needed after years of rigorous play.
 Instead of going to spring training that year, Aaron decided to retire from baseball and attend Bikram’s yoga teacher training in Los Angeles.
 He has been teaching yoga ever since, and he enjoys teaching just as much as he does practicing.
 His focus at Yoga 365 is to help people from all walks of life heal their bodies and find inner peace and confidence in their lives.
 He also enjoys introducing the benefits of yoga to local athletes, and in 2106 opened The Ledesma Baseball Institute behind the yoga studio in Clearwater.
 He has worked with the St. Petersburg College Baseball and Softball teams as well as with the New York Yankees organization to help athletes realize more flexibility, range of motion, and mental focus.

 Karen began exploring yoga and meditation fifteen years ago at the University of California, Santa Cruz, where she earned a degree in Psychology.
 For years she explored different styles of yoga, including traditional Hatha and Iyengar, before settling into teaching and practicing in the Ashtanga tradition.
-In 2005, she fell in love with the cleansing, healing, and meditative aspects of the traditional Bikram yoga series and made hot yoga her daily physical and spiritual practice.
+In 2005, she fell in love with the cleansing, healing, and meditative aspects of the traditional Bikram yoga series and made Hot Bikram Yoga her daily physical and spiritual practice.
 It wasn’t long before she was certified to teach the Bikram sequence and share her passion for daily practice with others.
 In addition, Karen became certified as a Phoenix Rising Yoga Therapy teacher, which encourages a deeper connection with self through a combination of classical yoga techniques and elements of contemporary body-mind psychology.
-During pregnancy, Karen also deepened her practice of self-care and empowerment through modified yoga practice, and was certified to teach the traditional hot yoga series and made the decision to dedicate herself to teaching.
+During pregnancy, Karen also deepened her practice of self-care and empowerment through modified yoga practice, and was certified to teach Prenatal Yoga through Blooma Yoga.
 Having also earned an MA in Spiritual Formation and Leadership, Karen has a strong interest in integrating the spiritual dimension of yoga, whether through yoga practice or through other dimensions of Spiritual Formation & Soul Care.

 Sara started her yoga journey in 2006 due to sciatica nerve issues in her low back.
 Through tapes and led classes her back pain was eased.
 She knew she was healthier and was creating strength in her body she never thought possible.
 What she hadn’t anticipated was this cultivation of internal peace she was discovering.
 A firm believer that when you aren’t searching for something it always comes to you, she had found her proof.
 Yoga became an eternal part of her life.
 It has been a gift and tool to help her through many trials and tribulations that have come to pass, and she is on a path to share this with others through teaching.
 She likes to teach a class full of encouragement, support, and a never ending supply of positive energy!
 She feels every student in every class is on a different path, and that yoga is a sacred part of it.
 She considers it a blessing that she can help in any way, for any one on this journey of self discovery.